bobleesj/team-bob-the-developer/content/blog/translation-guide.md

 ## Overall
-Unlike many other tech platforms and publishers, we must sound as humanly as possible.
-Not to mention, you may add your own taste and words based on your culture.
+Unlike many other tech platforms and publishers, we sound like humans.
+You may add your own taste and words based on your culture.
 It doesn't have to strict.
 Again, you are the author and you are using the original version of a template, not the source of truth.

 ## Available Articles
 A list of available posts is found below.

 [Full Screen](https://docs.google.com/spreadsheets/d/1DMD5CVxojimcEQSWln02YzCtJr2su1NVpVd0Ut_HVHg/edit?usp=sharing)